Stony Brook Seawolves women's basketball: History

 On June 15, 2014, Auburn assistant head coach Caroline McCombs was named as O'Boyle's successor.
 In McCombs' first two seasons, Stony Brook finished with 17 wins and in third place in the America East, earning bids to the WBI both times, losing to Siena in 2015 and Youngstown State in 2016.
 McCombs became the program's all-time winningest head coach on November 21, 2018 with her 67th win, surpassing Roberts.
 Stony Brook won its first game against a Power Five school by defeating Penn State 81–70 on November 25, 2018.
 Her first 20-win season came in 2018–19 but ended in the America East semifinals with a loss to Hartford.
 McCombs reached 100 career victories on January 2, 2020.

 The 2019–20 season saw Stony Brook shatter program records, at one point owning a 22-game winning streak, the longest in the nation.
 Stony Brook defeated Pittsburgh in December for its second program Power Five victory.
 The Seawolves won their first America East regular season title after defeating Vermont to improve to 25–1 and 13–0 in conference.
 As the top seed, Stony Brook advanced to the America East Championship with a 28–3 record, set to face Maine at home, but the game was canceled a day before as the COVID-19 pandemic began to sweep through the United States.
 The Seawolves still earned the America East title as the highest seed remaining.

 Stony Brook earned its redemption in the 2020–21 season.
 The Seawolves, as the second seed in the America East Tournament, earned a bye to the semifinals, routing UMass Lowell to set up a championship rematch with top-seeded Maine.
 On the road, Stony Brook came back from an 11-point deficit to upset Maine 64–60 and clinch its first trip to the NCAA Tournament in program history.
 Stony Brook lost 79–44 to Arizona in the first round.
 McCombs announced on April 2, 2021 that she would be leaving Stony Brook after seven years to be George Washington's new head coach.

 On April 28, 2021, James Madison assistant Ashley Langford was hired to replace McCombs.
+In Langford's first season, Stony Brook finished 23–6 with wins over St. John's, Rutgers and Washington State.
+However, Stony Brook was banned from the America East tournament because the team announced it would be leaving the conference to join the Colonial Athletic Association (CAA).
+Stony Brook was invited to the WNIT, losing at VCU 56–48.
+In 2022–23, Stony Brook finished 18–13 in its first CAA season, losing to Northeastern in the second round of the conference tournament.
+Stony Brook won the 2023–24 CAA regular season title by going 25–3 overall and 16–2 in conference.